2muchcoffeecom/ngx-restangular/README.md

 ## Configuring Restangular

 ### Properties
-Ng2-Restangular comes with defaults for all of its properties but you can configure them. **So, if you don't need to configure something, there's no need to add the configuration.**
+Restangular comes with defaults for all of its properties but you can configure them. **So, if you don't need to configure something, there's no need to add the configuration.**
-You can set all these configurations in **`Root Component` to change the global configuration** or you can **use the withConfig method in Restangular service to create a new Restangular service with some scoped configuration**.
+You can set all these configurations in **RestangularModule(#how-to-configure-them-globally) to change the global configuration** or you can **use the withConfig method in Restangular service to create a new Restangular service with some scoped configuration**.
 Check the section on this later.

 #### setBaseUrl
 The base URL for all calls to your API.
 For example if your URL for fetching accounts is http://example.com/api/v1/accounts, then your baseUrl is `/api/v1`.
 The default baseUrl is an empty string which resolves to the same url that AngularJS is running, but you can also set an absolute url like `http://api.example.com/api/v1` if you need to set another domain.